OssianEriksson/twizy-control-2021/docs/development_guidlines.md

 Documenting too early can be dangerous if you then later restructure a big part of the project, but try to keep up with documentation atleast of the stable parts of your system.

 Different kinds of documentation goes in different places.
-Broader system and subsystem (how multiple ROS nodes and or packages work together) should be documented in [projects](projects) (for entire ROS graphs, closed systems) and [subsystems](sybsystems) (a few ROS nodes working togehter which dont form a closed system) respectively.
+Broader system and subsystem (how multiple ROS nodes and or packages work together) should be documented in [projects](projects).
 Individual ROS packages should be documented in their individual README:s, found in the corresponding folder in the workspace.

 The documentation of packages tries to mirror what is commonly seen on the ROS wiki.